 Table of Contents

-The spontaneous movement of water across a semipermeable membrane from a region of low solute concentration to a region of high solute concentration, which tends to equalize the solute concentrations on either side of the membrane.
+The spontaneous movement of water across a semipermeable membrane, from a region of low solute concentration to a region of high solute concentration, tends to equalize the solute concentrations on either side of the membrane.

 The hydrostatic pressure is necessary to counteract the process of osmosis.

-It is the osmolar concentration of a solution when it is expressed as osmoles/Kg of water.
+The osmolar concentration of a solution, called osmolality, is expressed as osmoles/Kg of water.

-It is the osmolar concentration of a solution when it is expressed as osmoles/L of water.
-About 80% of total osmolarity of the interstitial fluid and plasma is due to sodium and chloride ions, while half of the total osmolarity of the intracellular fluid is due to potassium ions and the remainder is due to other intracellular substances.
+The osmolar concentration of a solution, called osmolarity, is expressed as osmoles/L of water.
+About 80% of the total osmolarity of the interstitial fluid and plasma is due to sodium and chloride ions.
+Half of the intracellular fluid’s total osmolarity is due to potassium ions, and the remainder is due to other intracellular substances.

 This term refers to the difference in the osmolarity of two solutions on either side of a

 Distribution of Fluids Within the Body

-The human body comprises approximately 60 % of water; out of which 2/3rds of total body water (TBW) is present inside the cells, i.e. intracellular fluid compartment (ICF) and 1/3rd of TBW is present outside the cells, i.e. extracellular compartment (ECF).
+The human body is comprised of approximately 60% water; out of which 2/3rds of total body water (TBW) is present inside the cells, i.e., the intracellular fluid compartment (ICF).
+The remaining 1/3rd of TBW is present outside the cells, i.e., extracellular compartment (ECF).

 The ECF is further sub-divided into plasma, which comprises ¼th of ECF or 1/12th of TBW, and interstitial fluid, which comprises about 3/4 of ECF or 3/12 of TBW.

-The interstitial fluid comprises of electrolytes, amino acids, glucose, hormones, and various other products of metabolism.
-It is essential for the maintenance of the membrane potential of cells and also necessary for the moving of substances back and forth between cells and blood vessels.
+The interstitial fluid is comprised of electrolytes, amino acids, glucose, hormones, and various other products of metabolism.
+It is essential for the cells’ membrane potential as well as for moving substances back and forth between cells and blood vessels.

-Intracellular fluid and interstitial fluid are separated by a relatively impermeable cell membrane, which does not allow substances to spontaneously move across the membrane, except the water.
+Intracellular fluid and interstitial fluid are separated by a relatively impermeable cell membrane, which allows water, but no other substances, to move across the membrane spontaneously.
 The interstitial space and plasma are separated by a capillary membrane, which is relatively permeable, allowing the molecules to easily move across the membrane.